lamek/beginner-dart/problems-all/functions/reverse.md

 ## Problem Description

-**Goal:** Write a Dart function that takes a single string as input and returns that string reversed.
+Write a Dart function that takes a single string as input and returns that string reversed.

 ## Requirements